Overview

 installed, a double-click on an .adf file, for example, opens a

-dialog with a preset Amiga hardware configuration, where further
+dialog where further

 content can then be launched.